ethereum/execution-apis/src/engine/specification.md

 Client software **MUST** expose Engine API at a port independent from JSON-RPC API.
 The default port for the Engine API is 8550 for HTTP and 8551 for WebSocket.

+## Message ordering

+Calling software *MUST* utilize JSON-RPC request IDs that are strictly increasing.

+Responding software *MUST* execute calls strictly in the order of request IDs to avoid degenerate race conditions.

 ## Load-balancing and advanced configurations

 The Engine API supports a one-to-many Consensus Layer to Execution Layer configuration.